 Observational/descriptive writing: nature observation, spying (er, I mean, observing people), writing about colors and sounds, food writing, writing how-to guides, travel writing.

-Research writing: on-going field guide project focusing on local animals and plants in which we develop research and summary skills, practice putting things in our own words, and gain a richer understanding of the beings we encounter at the park.
+Research writing: on-going field guide project focusing on local animals and plants in which we develop research and summary skills, practice putting things in our own words, and gain a richer understanding of the living beings we encounter at the park.

 Analytical and argumentative writing: practice writing convincing arguments, Martin Luther King Jr. inspired speeches, letters about things we want to see change in the world, and book reports; pre-writing, organization, revision, and rhetorical skills.

-Narrative writing: Storytelling and mythology, world folk tales, family stories, collaborative picture books, short stories, and play-writing; practice with narrative structure and character development; map-making as visual storytelling.
+Narrative writing: Storytelling and mythology, world folk tales, family stories, collaborative picture books, short stories, comics, and play-writing; practice with narrative structure and character development; map-making as visual storytelling.

 Word nerd geekery: Exploration of the history and evolution of the English language, dialects, idioms, code-writing, Anglo-Saxon runes, hand-clap rhymes, tongue twisters, translation, word families, etymology, rhyme and other sound-play, puns, homophones, mad-libs, word games, and many other forays into the joys and craft of language.